 The Contractors State License Board (CSLB) is the governing body for all contractors in the state of California.

 Their responsibility is to protect the consumer public and ensure that anyone charging over $500 for plumbing services is qualified and registered with the state of California.

 The C-36 License is issued to plumbing contractors by the CSLB.

 Understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

-The most profitable water conditioning contractors are ones that position themselves as the experts and are the most knowledgable and helpful to their clients.
+The most profitable water conditioning contractors are ones that position themselves as the experts and are the most knowledgeable and helpful to their clients.

-Staying EPA compliant is not only important to the survival of your business but also the safety of your customers.
-Learn how to get an EPA Certification, in 8 hours!
+Staying EPA compliant is not only important to the survival of your business but also to the safety of your customers.
+Learn how to get an EPA certification, in 8 hours!

 If their installation duties are part of a larger project or involve some kind of alteration to a sink or wall, it will be very important for them to understand the design of the home.